NEUBIAS/training-resources/_modules/watershed.md

     - Combine the binary mask and the watershed image to segment the three objects.
   - Shape watershed
      - Open [xy_8bit__touching_objects_same_intensity.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__touching_objects_same_intensity.tif).
-    - Appreciate that you cannot segment the three objects using a simple threshold.
+    - Appreciate that you cannot segment the objects using a simple threshold.
-    - Appreciate that also a watershed algorithm does not help here, because there is no "intensity ridge" bewteen the two touching objects.
+    - Appreciate that a watershed transform on the intensity signal does not help here, because there is no "intensity ridge" bewteen the two touching objects.
     - Create a binary mask
     - Create a distance map within objects
     - Invert the distance map